Ziehnert/AdminGuide/docs/index.md

 ## Installation

 I created a script which can be executed to setup the server.
-I suggest you to get used to my structure (e.g. the stack logic), otherwise you might run into problems later on.
+I suggest you to get used to my structure, otherwise you might run into problems later on.
 If you never used this guide, you should [perform the installation manually](./installation/) to understand the structure.

 <details>